jsheppard95/stock-analysis/README.md

 ### Advantages
 It can be argued however that the advantages of refactoring this subroutine outweigh its disadvantages.
-In terms of readability, from a glance it is much to understand the single loop than the nested version.
+In terms of readability, it is much easier to understand the single loop than the nested version.
 Further, the removal of duplicated code is in general advantageous as it makes later changes simpler since we need to modify code in less places.
 An example here is if we change